HeathKnowles/Centscape/README.md

 - **Security:** The server blocks private IPs and enforces protocol checks, but does not sanitize all user input or protect against all attack vectors.
 - **Testing:** Server uses Jest for tests, but coverage may be incomplete for edge cases.

-## AI Usage Disclosure

-This project was assisted by GitHub Copilot and AI-powered code suggestions.
-Prompts included:
-- "Give me a sample react native app for this"
-- "Implement an Express API for preview extraction with rate limiting and private IP blocking"

-AI-generated code snippets were used for:
-- React Native component scaffolding
-- Zustand store setup and migration logic
-- Express server setup, middleware, and endpoint structure
-- HTML parsing and preview extraction logic

 ## Note
 - All AI-generated code was reviewed and adapted for project requirements.
 No proprietary or sensitive data was used in prompts.